ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 example, it is named COS-WebGallery.

 5. Copy the files and directories from the starter app you modified in step 3.
-It looks like the following figure.
+Depending on your operating system, it may look like Figure 12.

 ![localrepo_files](https://cloud.githubusercontent.com/assets/19173079/24822238/3aab33ba-1bb9-11e7-9476-78975d71e208.jpg)
 {: caption="Figure 12.
 How your local files might appear" caption-side="top"}

-6. Return to GitHub Desktop and notice it detected what you added to the repo directory (see figure below).
+6. Return to GitHub Desktop and note that it detected what you added to the repo directory (Figure 13).
 Type initial commit into the summary field, and click Commit to master.

 ![github_initialcommit](https://cloud.githubusercontent.com/assets/19173079/24822265/68a90e5e-1bb9-11e7-9bbe-d466ae5bb68d.jpg)